 Joining an association only for access to the job postings is probably not a sound idea, particularly if the job seeker isn’t allowed to see the job postings before they pay for access, because the quantity and/or quality may be low.

-See Job-Hunt’s Tapping the Hidden Job Market article for tips on leveraging your association membership and How to Join a Professional Organization or Association.
+See Tapping the Hidden Job Market for tips on leveraging your association membership and How to Join a Professional Organization or Association.

 Finding Professional and Industry Associations

 LinkedIn is an excellent source of professional “groups” which are often related to national and international professional associations.
 Connecting with the people in those groups can often be good leads to employee referral opportunities — the best and fastest way to get hired.

 In additoin, most professional and industry associations — whether local, national, or international — have websites, and they can usually be found relatively easily using Google or your favorite search engine.